 As a direct result of their part in the CSGO match-fixing scandal, all of the aforementioned players were handed 12-month bans.

 One of the players implicated in the CSGO betting scandal, Joshua Hough-Devine, came forward to blow the whistle on the entire scene.
 He was handed a 12-month ban for his actions, and shortly after, spoke out to ABC News, spilling the beans on the widespread nature of match-fixing in CSGO.
 He claimed that he’d only ever bet on himself to win and never threw a single match, in an attempt to regain some lost integrity.

-Unfortunately, the younger participants remain much more impressionable, and if a malicious organisation gets them young, they’ll be behind them when they inevitably climb the ladder.
+Unfortunately, the younger participants remain much more impressionable, and if a malicious organization gets them young, they’ll be behind them when they inevitably climb the ladder.

 In April of 2021, we reported on the FBI’s sudden involvement in the CSGO betting scandal.
 It had now become a much more severe case, and it seemed to need intervention from a federal agency.
-Ultimately, the FBI revealed that it would be using RICO (Racketeer Influenced and Corrupt Organisations Act) to subdue the ongoing cases on match-fixing in CSGO esports.
-This was because, in many cases, criminal organisations would coerce players into pursuing these illegal acts in-game.
+Ultimately, the FBI revealed that it would be using RICO (Racketeer Influenced and Corrupt Organizations Act) to subdue the ongoing cases of match-fixing in CSGO esports.
+This was because, in many cases, criminal organizations would coerce players into pursuing these illegal acts in-game.

-We’re yet to see how all of this will unfold, but thanks to organisations like the ESIC, we can rest assured that acts like the CSGO betting scandal will always be uncovered.
+We’re yet to see how all of this will unfold, but thanks to organizations like the ESIC, we can rest assured that acts like the CSGO match-fixing scandal will always be uncovered.

 Other CSGO Scandals You Might Have Heard About